 Smallpox is a disease caused by the Variola major virus.
 Some experts say that over the centuries it has killed more people than all other infectious diseases combined.
-Worldwide immunization stopped the spread of smallpox three decades ago.
+Worldwide vaccination stopped the spread of smallpox three decades ago.
 The last case was reported in 1977.
 Two research labs still keep small amounts of the virus.
 Experts fear bioterrorists could use the virus to spread disease.

 Smallpox spreads very easily from person to person.
 Symptoms are flu-like.
-They include
+They include:

 - High fever

 There is no treatment.
 Fluids and medicines for pain or fever can help control symptoms.
 Most people recover, but some can die.
 Those who do recover may have severe scars.